minhloi0901/DIGA/README.md

 # 🦸🏻‍♀️ DIGA  - Dynamically Instance-Guided Adaptation: A Backward-free Approach for Test-Time Domain Adaptive Semantic Segmentation

+We are still working on this repo now.

 # Environment Setup

 Before everything start, please make sure the following environment variables(`UDATADIR, UPRJDIR, UOUTDIR`) are setup.
 The following operation would only modifying the above three folders on your devices.